Alexandre-gng/TicTacToe_MCTS-MinMax/README.md

-# TicTacToe_MCTS-MinMax
+# TicTacToe AI
-TicTacToe AI using MCTS or MinMax
+TicTacToe AI using MCTS or MinMax, this project was a test in order to developp the Chess AI afterwards